Medicinal herbs are an effective alternative for chemical drugs to prevent and reduce the effects of migraine.

 Let’s talk about Migraine before going to the effects of medicinal herbs on its treatment.

 Migraine has different symptoms such as headache, eyesight disorders, nausea, digestive disorders, sensitivity to light and sound, etc., each of which can disrupt the day-to-day lives of sufferers from migraine.
 Therefore, the treatment of migraine is of great significance and is regarded as a major concern for those afflicted by it.
 With the advancement of the pharmaceutics industry and science, it has now become possible to effectively use medicinal herbs to treat migraine.

 Migraine, which emanates from genetic and environmental causes, usually takes a few hours or even a few days.
-Migraine is caused by a disorder inside blood vessels in the brain.
-It is not exactly clear how the disorder is caused.
-Migraine is said to have genetic causes in many cases.
+A disorder inside blood vessels in the brain causes the Migraine; though it is not exactly clear how.
+According to experts, Migraine has genetic causes in many cases.
 Of course, environmental factors contribute to the development or intensification of migraine.
 Among the factors contributing to the development of migraine are hormone changes, hunger, smelling strong perfumes, the smell of tobacco, insufficient sleep, stress, waves and light, sudden stop in taking caffeine, being in noisy places, drinking alcoholic beverages and being allergic to food.

 You could prevent migraine pains to a great extent by avoiding the above-mentioned environmental factors.
 However, using the existing medications is an effective way to treat migraine.
 Nevertheless, taking painkillers or other migraine medicines for a long time can have harmful side effects such as sleepiness, severe headaches, depressions and vertigo.
 While chemical drugs have side effects, the use of herbal medicines as effective painkillers is harmless.

 The role of medical herbs